 - Resolve customer complaints regarding sales and service.

-Sales Managers with little to no experience tend to make between $54490 and $76300 while the more experienced ones make over $164300 per year.
+Sales Managers with little to no experience tend to make between $58940 and $84790 while the more experienced ones can earn over $173510 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Sales Manager is to move to a higher paying state like NY.
-Right now, the highest paying states for Sales Managers are NY, DE, NJ, VA and CT.
+One of the easiest ways to increase your salary as a Sales Manager is to move to a higher paying state like NY.
+Right now, the highest paying states for Sales Managers are NY, DE, VA, NJ and RI.

-3 other factors that can increase your salary as A Sales Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Sales Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Sales Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Sales Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons